rich-iannone/stationaRy/README.md

 #> #   dew_point <dbl>, atmos_pres <dbl>, rh <dbl>, time <dttm>
 ```

 This is useful if you know the `USAF` and `WBAN` numbers for a particular met station.
 Most of the time, however, you won't readily have this information.
 However, you can examine station metadata using the `get_isd_stations()` function (which has those ID values).
 Without providing any arguments, it provides a tibble for all available stations (with many variables to filter on).
-All stations in Norway, for example, can be isolated easily by using the `filter()` function from the **dplyr** package.
+All stations in Norway, for example, can be isolated easily by using the `filter()` function from the **dplyr** package after the pipe (`%>%`).

 ```R
 library(stationaRy)